Azure/AppService/_posts/2022-12-9-n-tier-web-app.md

 ### Configure authentication with App Service for GitHub Actions with a service principal

 1. Run the following command to create the [service principal](https://learn.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).
 Replace the placeholders with your subscription ID, resource group name, and frontend and backend app names.
 The output is a JSON object with the role assignment credentials that provide access to your App Service app.
 Copy this JSON object for the next step.
+It will include your client secret which will only be visible at this one time.
 It is always a good practice to grant minimum access.
 The scope in this example is limited to the specific frontend and backend web apps and not the entire resource group.

     ```bash
     az ad sp create-for-rbac --name "myApp" --role contributor --scopes /subscriptions/<subscription-id>/resourceGroups/<group-name>/providers/Microsoft.Web/sites/<frontend-web-app-name> /subscriptions/<subscription-id>/resourceGroups/<group-name>/providers/Microsoft.Web/sites/<backend-web-app-name> --sdk-auth